NLeSC/spot/README.md

 <p align="center">
   <img align="left" width="100%" height="100%" src="documentation/image2.gif">
 </p>
+&nbsp;
 <p align="center">
   <img align="right" width="100%" height="100%" src="documentation/image1.gif">
 </p>
+&nbsp;

+## Quick note on privacy

+<p style='color:green'>When the data is imported to SPOT, it is not saved in any cloud platforms.
+Your data stays only in your browser regardless what SPOT instance you are using (SPOT demo instance, SPOT-desktop).</p>

 ## How to run it